onzyone/k8s-kind/README.md

       tag: 0.86.1
       pullPolicy: IfNotPresent
     ```
-1. As this is a local k8s install, is no way of requesting a loadbalancer from the cloud vender.
+1. As this is a local k8s install, there is no way of requesting a loadbalancer from the cloud vender.
 In comes metallb
     ```bash
     $ helm upgrade --install --wait kind-test-metallb -f k8s/metallb/values-local.yaml stable/metallb
     ```
-1. Apply the melallb configMap (ensure that you docker subnet is default `"172.17.0.0/16"`.
-Run this:  `docker network inspect bridge | jq '.[].IPAM'`).
-If it is different you have to update the `km-config.yaml` file
+1. Apply the melallb configMap (check your docker subnet by running this `docker network inspect bridge | jq '.[].IPAM'`, if the value is `"172.17.0.0/16"` then you can just apply the configs as is.
+If it is different you have to update the `km-config.yaml` file before applying it.
     ```
     $ kubectl apply -f k8s/metallb/km-config.yaml
     ```